 Center Manager and Summer School Coordinator

-and specializes in Cultural Studies and Gender Studies (More Info).
+and specializes in Cultural Studies and Migration Studies.

-Roberto D. Hernández, Assistant Professor in the Department of Chicana and Chicano Studies
+Roberto D. Hernández, is Assistant Professor in the Department of Chicana and Chicano Studies

 Ramon Grosfóguel is an Associate Professor of Ethnic Studies at the University of California Berkeley, USA.

-Nelson Maldonado-Torres is an Associate Professor in the Department of Ethnic Studies at the University of California, Berkeley and President of the Caribbean Philosophical Association.
-He is author of Against War: Views from the Underside of Modernity Durham: Duke University Press, 2008.
+Nelson Maldonado-Torres is an Associate Professor in the Department of Latino and Caribbean Studies and the Department of Comparative Literature at Rutgers University.
+He is also a recent past President of the Caribbean Philosophical Association and author of Against War: Views from the Underside of Modernity Durham: Duke University Press, 2008.

 Salman Sayyid is Director of the Center for Muslim and Non-Muslim Understanding at the University of South Australia at Adelaide.
 He is also the author of A Fundamental Fear: Eurocentrism and the Emergence of Islamism, London, Zed Books, 2003.
 (More Info on Book)

-- More information about the Centre and Dr. Sayyid's work
+- More information about the Centre and Salman Sayyid's work

 - Thinking Islamism, (re-)thinking Islam - Chapter 2 of A Fundamental Fear